JanakiGanesh/House-Price-Prediction-in-King-Count/README.md

 ## The Data

-This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this project repo.
+This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this project repository.
 The description of the column names can be found in `column_names.md` in the same folder.

 ## Approach